 However, in the Islamic empires, the relationship between Muslims and people from different beliefs was far from hostile.
 During the Abbasid period, Islamic rulers asked Nestorian priests for help on their quest to find knowledge.
 Christians translated ancient Greek texts into Arabic for them.
 This resulted in a marvelous collection of valuable works in the House of Wisdom or Bayt al Hikma.
-The criterion for Muslims was not a Muslim teacher, nor that the information rooted in Islamic theology, but rather that the information was useful, regardless of the origin and content.
+The criterion for Muslims was not that the teacher was Muslim, nor that the information was rooted in Islamic theology, but rather that the information was useful, regardless of the origin and content.
 All sorts of texts were translated: philosophical, astronomical, mathematical, linguistic, religious,…

 Interreligious Debates in Majalis